rust-lang/rust-by-example/src/std/rc.md

 Reference count of an `Rc` increases by 1 whenever an `Rc` is cloned, and decreases by 1 whenever one cloned `Rc` is dropped out of the scope.
 When an `Rc`'s reference count becomes zero, which means there are no owners remained, both the `Rc` and the value are all dropped.

-Cloning an `Rc` never do a deep copy.
+Cloning an `Rc` never performs a deep copy.
 Cloning creates just another pointer to the wrapped value, and increments the count.

 ```rust,editable
 use std::rc::Rc;